Is Starting a Virtual Kitchen Feasible in a Ghost Kitchen?

 3. Revenue & Profit Margins

 A virtual kitchen’s revenue depends on multiple factors, including menu pricing, order volume, and marketing efficiency.
+Consider these metrics:

 Average Order Value (AOV): $15 - $30 per order